shmkle/TemporalResampler/README.md

 ### The purpose:
-Improves cursor clarity for higher refresh rate monitors with minimal to zero latency.
+Improves cursor clarity for higher refresh rate monitors with minimal latency.
 It is very effective if your tablet reports at 133rps (ctl-472, ctl-672) and your monitor updates at 240hz.

 ### The Values: